Sydney harbour bridge

 Why is the walk called Seven Bridges Walk Sydney?

-The Seven Bridges Walk, an annual event organised by 7 Bridges Walk and orchestrated by Cancer Council NSW every October, is a charitable endeavor.
+The Seven Bridges Walk, an annual event organised by 7 Bridges Walk and orchestrated by Cancer Council NSW every October, is a charitable endeavour.
 This significant walk navigates through seven of Sydney’s iconic bridges, blending the joys of exploration with a noble cause.

 The Seven Bridges Walk Sydney

-Stamps from Seven bridges walk Sydney
+Stamps from Seven Bridges Walk Sydney

 It is a harmonious fusion of community engagement, fitness, and philanthropy, making each step a meaningful stride towards supporting a crucial cause.
 Seven Bridges Walk Sydney passes through: